Course Reserves Information for Students

-To submit a course reserves request for physical items owned by the SJSU Library, fill out the online Reserves Request Form.
+To submit a course reserves request for physical items owned by the SJSU Library, see Submitting a course reserve request through a Reading List.

-To submit a course reserves request for physical materials that you own, submit a copy of the Course Reserve List along with the materials in question to the Circulation & Reserves Desk.
+To submit a course reserves request for physical materials that you own, see Instructor-owned materials for course reserves.

 - Only university-owned or personal items may be placed on physical Course Reserves.
 Items owned by the San José Public Library cannot be placed on Course Reserves.